chili-publish/grafx-documentation/docs/GraFx_Studio/how_to/characterstyles.md

 ![Button](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/ps_1.png)

-Select the first tab to view paragraph- and character styles
+Select the second tab to view paragraph- and character styles

 ![Image](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/ps_2.png)